rebouljc/CS5001_5002_Debugger/Tasklist.md

 ### Starting Debugger and Debugger Functionality
 Get started in creating the debugger.
 The earlier we start the better we will understand how everything should be designed.

+- [ ] Create a generalized platform layer where all operating system interactions have to go through this layer - *Wayne*
+    * This will help make the debugger easy to port to new operating systems

 * Windows
     - [x] Create a debugger application that can attach itself to another program.
 (Just a basic application. no breakpoints or anything) - *Wayne*